traject/traject/README.md

-In addition to `to_field`, an `each_record` method is available, which, like `to_field`, is executed for every record, but without being tied to a specific field.
+In addition to `to_field`, an `each_record` method is available, which, like `to_field`, is executed for every record, but without being tied to a specific output field.

-`each_record` can be used for logging or notifiying; computing intermediate results; or writing to more than one field at once.
+`each_record` can be used for logging or notifiying, computing intermediate results, or writing to more than one field at once.

 ~~~ruby
   each_record do |record|